 Second Lieutenant Kelly Fagan, U.S. Marine Corps

 Kelly Fagan was commissioned as an officer in the Marine Corps after graduating from the U.S. Naval Academy.
-Now working for FPL as a Project Manager in Engineering and Construction, Kelly is proud to be tasked with the mission of bringing more solar energy to Florida – something that will help all Florida families and the generations to come.
+Now working for FPL as a Senior Project Manager in Engineering and Construction, Kelly is proud to be tasked with the mission of bringing more solar energy to Florida – something that will help all Florida families and the generations to come.

 Captain Brandon Stankiewicz, U.S. Army